devpunks/snuggsi/README.md

 ## Module Imports Installation
-The [TC39 group process](https://tc39.github.io/process-document) has recently come to an agreement on module imports implmentation within the browser platforms. *snuggsi ツ* supports ECMAscript module `import` with backwards compatible custom elements support.
+The [TC39 group process](https://tc39.github.io/process-document) has recently come to an agreement on module imports implementation within the browser platforms. *snuggsi ツ* supports ECMAscript module `import` with backwards compatible custom elements support.

 And so should you!